Bam92/abelmbula/content/blog/export-import-chrome/index.md

 ![Bookmarks Manager](bookmarks-mngr.png "Bookmarks Manager")

-In the Bookmarks Manager, click the three dots on top right and `Export bookmarks` in the location of your choice (make sure you don't forget it as you'll need it in order to import)
+In the Bookmarks Manager, click the three dots on the top right and `Export bookmarks` in the location of your choice (make sure you don't forget it as you'll need it in order to import)

 ![Export bookmarks](export-bookmarks.png "Export bookmarks")